Refugees in India: History

-Over several centuries, India has offered shelter to people fleeing from persecution in their homeland.
+Over several centuries, the Indian subcontinent has offered shelter to people fleeing from persecution in their homeland.

-Parsis, a Zoroastrian community, migrated to India due to Islamic persecution between the 12th and 16th centuries.
+Parsis, a Zoroastrian community, migrated to the Indian subcontinent due to Islamic persecution between the 12th and 16th centuries.
 According to Qissa-i Sanjan, a Zoroastrian legend, Zoroastrianism collapsed as a state-sponsored religion a few centuries after the conquest of the Sassanid Empire.
 Consequently, some Zoroastrians migrated to what is now the Indian state of Gujarat to maintain their religious tradition.
 The descendants of newer Zoroastrian immigrants, fleeing the persecution of non-Muslims by Iran's Qajar dynasty (1794–1925), are known as Iranis.
 When India gained its independence, Parsis and Iranis retained legal citizenship.

 Legal framework

 Citizenship

 Indian nationality law is governed by the Citizenship Act (Articles 5 to 11 of the Constitution of India), which was passed in 1955 included creating a National Register of Citizens (NRC).
 Further Citizenship (Amendment) Acts were passed in 1986, 1992, 2003, 2005, 2015 and 2019.

-The National Register of Citizens of India (NRC), maintained by the government of India, contains relevant information like names to identify citizens of Assam state.
+The National Register of Citizens of India (NRC), maintained by the government of India, is meant to contain names to identify Indian citizens, but it has only been implemented thus far in the border state of Assam.
 The government prepared the first register after the 1951 census but did not update it until an order by the Supreme Court of India in 2013.
 India's federal and state governments are at various stages to implement the NRC in all areas.

 Legal refugees

 The current Indian nationality law largely follows the jus sanguinis (citizenship by descent) as opposed to the jus soli (citizenship by right of birth within the territory).

 Since India became an independent country, its government has recognised legal immigrants from only Tibet and Sri Lanka as refugees from the past, providing free education and identification documentation to the former.

-After Citizenship Amendment Bill 2019 was passed on 12 December 2019 in the Parliament of India, migrants that came as refugees from persecuted minority communities like Hindus, Sikhs, Buddhists, Jains, Parsis, and Christians from neighbouring Afghanistan, Bangladesh, and Pakistan before 31/12/2014 would be eligible for Indian citizenship, except Muslims, who make up the majority of the three countries.
+After Citizenship Amendment Bill 2019 was passed on December 12, 2019, in the Parliament of India, migrants that came as refugees from persecuted minority communities like Hindus, Sikhs, Buddhists, Jains, Parsis, and Christians from neighbouring Afghanistan, Bangladesh, and Pakistan before December 31, 2014, would be eligible for Indian citizenship, except Muslims, who make up the majority of the three countries.
 It would also relax the requirements for residents to become eligible for citizenship from 11 years to 6 years.

 There has been concern raised at the lack of inclusion of several Non-Muslim countries around India in the Citizenship Bill, such as Sri Lanka, over whom Shiv Sena and several religious figures have raised concern over the citizenship status of Tamil-speaking Hindus who were allowed to legally settle in the Indian state of Tamil Nadu due to previous discrimination on the island, and Nepal and Bhutan, the latter of which is accused of discriminating against Hindus through a Buddhist-only society.
-Tibetans refugees from China are also excluded from the bill despite being an ongoing concern.
+Tibetan refugees from China are also excluded from the bill despite being an ongoing concern.